zzw922cn/awesome-speech-recognition-speech-synthesis-papers/README.md

 - **Tacotron: Towards End-to-End Speech Synthesis**(2017), Yuxuan Wang et al. [[pdf]](https://pdfs.semanticscholar.org/a072/c2a400f62f720b68dc54a662fb1ae115bf06.pdf?\_ga=2.133718478.1725061846.1494658711-1308334183.1494658711)

 ## Contact Me
-If my repo is helpful to you, please give me a **star and fork** to encourage me to keep updating.
-Thank you.

 For any questions, welcome to send email to :**zzw922cn@gmail.com**.
 Thanks!